-- 1 48 Q. Now we will have an option at the end I think to 2 provide some reflections on how to make the process 3 better, but is the solution to that issue, in effect, 4 more focused, meaningful, training and experience in 5 some way for consultants of your level? - we'll all sign up for courses and do this, and do that, 6 Α. 7 and management training and whatever, but it has to be 8 close to the time.
-It has to be -- and then you do it and then you probably need somebody to be alongside you 9 to direct you and help you do it.
-You cannot go into 10 10:36 11 these things with one course or one lecture or 12 a half-day, and then away you go.
+1 48 Q. Now we will have an option at the end I think to 2 provide some reflections on how to make the process 3 better, but is the solution to that issue, in effect, 4 more focused, meaningful, training and experience in 5 some way for consultants of your level?
+10:36 6 Α. We'll all sign up for courses and do this, and do that, 7 and management training and whatever, but it has to be 8 close to the time.
+It has to be and then you do it 9 and then you probably need somebody to be alongside you 10 to direct you and help you do it.
+You cannot go into 10:36 11 these things with one course or one lecture or 12 a half-day, and then away you go.
 It's just not the 13 way to do it.

-- 14 49 Q. You've indicated this morning you have never had cause 15 to implement the Framework or the Guidelines yourself.
-16 Now, have you ever been involved in any other type of 17 investigation of a consultant or medical colleagues?
-18 A. I have. - 19 50 Q. Now, assuming that the specifics aren't necessarily 20 relevant to the Terms of Reference, there were not to 21 do -- I don't want to call Mr. O'Brien out here, but 22 they nothing to do with Mr. O'Brien, something in the 23 background.
-It is nothing to do with urology is the 24 point I am trying to make? - 25 A. It's nothing to do with urology. - 26 51 Q. How did you find that experience of conducting an 27 investigation into a consultant colleague in the past? - A. Very challenging, because investigating another colleague where you might meet and see that colleague
+14 49 Q. You've indicated this morning you have never had cause 15 to implement the Framework or the Guidelines yourself.
+10:37 16 Now, have you ever been involved in any other type of 17 investigation of a consultant or medical colleagues?
+18 Α. I have.
+19 50 Q. Now, assuming that the specifics aren't necessarily 20 relevant to the Terms of Reference, there were not to 10:37 21 do I don't want to call Mr. O'Brien out here, but 22 they nothing to do with Mr. O'Brien, something in the 23 background.
+It is nothing to do with urology is the 24 point I am trying to make?
+25 Α. It's nothing to do with urology.
+10:37 26 51 Q. How did you find that experience of conducting an 27 investigation into a consultant colleague in the past?
+28 Α. Very challenging, because investigating another 29 colleague where you might meet and see that colleague